-If their thought makes you cry, just cry, let it out.
-Don’t hold it back.
+If the thought of them makes you cry, just cry, let it out.
+Don’t hold it in.
 Some may advise you to focus your attention elsewhere, to go out, to forget and move on etc. You can adopt any method, any philosophy, any theory that makes you feel stronger and better but the truth is, you can’t fake your emotions, you can’t lie to yourself.
 The greater the number of memories you have with the one you lost, the harder it is to forget them.
-No matter how intense the heat, puddles dry up quicker than ponds whereas oceans never.
-You may also want to read about how to deal with loneliness.
+No matter how intense the heat, puddles dry up quicker than ponds whereas oceans never do.
+You may also want to read about dealing with loneliness.

 How long it will take you to move on depends on whether your store of memories is a small puddle or a gigantic ocean.
-You are going to miss them on their birthday, their death anniversary, on your own birthday, on other important events, on small incidents.
+You are going to miss them on their birthday, on the anniversary of their death, on your own birthday, at other important events, and during small incidents.
 This is natural.
 Let it be.
 You may as well make them and their memories a part of your life.
-After all, death is the other side of the life.
+After all, death is the other side of life.
 You are standing at one end of the river and they on the other, you are on this side of the horizon, and they on the other.
-Horizons don’t disappear nor the river of time ceases to flow.
+Horizons don’t disappear, nor does the river of time cease to flow.

-Our emotions make us human, positively directed, they make us divine, misdirected, and they bring out the devil.
-Self-realization does not mean you lose all human emotions.
-To the contrary, you become so compassionate that you could cry at the slightest pain of others.
+Our emotions make us human.
+Positively directed, they make us divine; misdirected, they bring out the devil.
+Self-realization does not mean you lose all human emotion.
+On the contrary, you become so compassionate that you could cry at the slightest pain of others.

-“O Ananda!” said Buddha, “parting from the loved ones is inevitable.”
+“O Ananda!” said Buddha, “parting from loved ones is inevitable.”